kimh111/finalprojectHK/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of finalprojectHK is to ...
+The goal of finalprojectHK is to summarize the code function used in Assignment from HW1 to HW6.
+There are additional function, rounding for round to target decimal point (e.g. 0.5 to 1).

 ## Installation